 Disadvantaged young people gain knowledge and insight into options available in creative industries

 Activities» Workshops on career advice and education pathways

-  » Workshops on jobs available in the creative industries and skills needed to get to that job
+» Workshops on jobs, apprenticeships, internships available in the creative industries and the skills needed to get to secure that opportunity

 80 young people will have attended 20 hours of workshops on career advice and will have developed a personal progression plan

 - We will make the fashion and creative industries more inclusive and will level the opportunities to access it